hanbollar/Poisson-Disk-Sampler/README.md

 ### My Implementation:

-- My implementation is almost exactly like the above algorithm except to speed up the number of mesh queries from the total number of possible samples including those that arent ultimately saved, I switched to just building the poisson samples relative to the objects overall bounding box and checking those final created samples against the mesh itself.
-This shortens the number of mesh queries to just being the same as the number of final samples created.
+- My implementation is almost exactly like the above algorithm except it includes a mesh check to make sure that once a sample is guaranteed to be valid for the grid, it is also guaranteed to be a valid location inside the original mesh object.
 - BVH structure to speed up mesh checking for if a sample lies properly within the object.
 - 2D/3D background grid used for allocation and speeding up search for nearby samples within the Radius and 2*Radius restriction.